jrb1989/test_worldline/README.md

 ### Possible improvements:
 - Add a more scalable error management and add an error logging platform such as Datadog or Crashlytics,
 - Adding widget testing and unit testing
-- Implement the different environments
+- Implement the different environments with flavors